khdaria/random-help-for-fellow-students/ex8_shpsomething.md

 ![](ex8_files/figure-markdown_github/unnamed-chunk-3-1.png)

+### 2.4

-2.4.Create an additional column in the tibble with Bonferroni corrected p values of the t-tests (i.e., multiply every p value with the total number of t-tests computed).
+Create an additional column in the tibble with Bonferroni corrected p values of the t-tests (i.e., multiply every p value with the total number of t-tests computed).
 Don't forget to first cancel the grouping using ungroup() before mutating the new column if you plan to use n() as multiplier.

 ``` r
 ttests1 <- ttests1 %>% ungroup %>% mutate(pBonferroni = p.value*n())